Glossary of Music Licensing Terms

 This is a term borrowed from the United Nations that basically means every nation will be treated equally and without preference.
 As it applies to music licenses, it means that if any other music of similar status is licensed at a higher price than you’d originally quoted, the production company is obligated to pay you the same amount for YOUR cue that they paid for the other similar cue(s).
 It does NOT mean, however, that Newbie Breakout Indie Band is going to command the same license fees as a song written and/or recorded by The Rolling Stones.
 It simply means that Indie Angsty Chick & Newbie Breakout Indie Band will be treated equally, and The Stones and The Beatles will price themselves out of most films who don’t have $250K to toss at one source cue.
 This is important language to have in EVERY music license.

 CD Interactive (CD-I), CD-ROM (read only memory), Karaoke and Computer Games are examples of Multimedia License uses.
-Licensing in this area is still a bit new, and as such, very often, only limited rights are being granted.
+Licensing in this area is still fuzzy, and as such, only limited rights are being granted in many instances.
 This is where the fewest industry standards and practices have been established.
 With many types of interactive multimedia products, music is not necessarily used in the same sense as it is with CDs, DVDs or TV uses (linear uses).
 Some of the new media allows manipulation of the music (such as extracting the flute in an orchestral work or taking the guitar part out of a pop song so the user can play along).
 In some cases, the user can produce their own version of the composition (kinda like being your own producer).
 This is considered a “non-linear” use and one of the reasons rights holders are being very cautious about Multimedia Licenses.

 Ostensibly, their duties should be to handle all the paperwork for the music supervisor and/or coordinator.
 In reality, they often have to handle a lot of the duties most often associated with being a supervisor and/or coordinator because of budget, time or personnel constraints.
 They may not be in the room as negotiations are in process, but after that meeting, you can bet that they’re the one who actually types up the contract!

 While this can happen at the rough cut stage of a film, ideally the music supervisor is brought on before shooting, at which time they’ll read the script and note every place where music would be appropriate (i.e., club scene, romantic montage, car radio, etc.).
 This does NOT take the place of a spotting session (although it may include some ideas for where the bigger score pieces might work), but is merely a heads-up for the director with a ballpark idea of how many source cues might be needed and, perhaps, a rough budget.
-The supervisor will note the scene, type of music — or even a song title/artist if they have a specific song/recording in mind.
-They’ll also note how the music will be used (visual vocal — such as the band playing as everyone screams “Rock on!” — or background or whatever).
+The supervisor will note the scene, type of music—or even a song title/artist if they have a specific song/recording in mind.
+They’ll also note how the music will be used (visual vocal—such as the band playing as everyone screams “Rock on!”—or on the radio or whatever).

 Before using a piece of music and/or its recording in a film or TV program, it must be “cleared” with the respective publisher(s) and/or master rights holders.
-This means you need permission to use the music and/or its recording — and this means whether it’s “only” for a student film or festival uses, for TV (of any kind and anywhere), foreign or U.S. theatrical, or for Dolly Dinkle’s Dance Academy’s local cable ad.
+This means you need permission to use the music and/or its recording—and this means whether it’s “only” for a student film or festival uses, for TV (of any kind and anywhere), foreign or U.S. theatrical, or for Dolly Dinkle’s Dance Academy’s local cable ad.
 There are TWO parts of music clearance & licensing: A synchronization license is issued by the publisher for the use of the song/composition, and a master use license is issued by whoever holds the rights to the specific RECORDING of the song/composition.
 For famous/known copyrights and/or recordings get an expert or become one.
-It’s not brain surgery, but the ins-and-outs and “who knows who can get what at a good price and fast” can be really important — meaning you may get your “yes” or “no” answer in a couple of weeks as opposed to a couple of months.
-Suggestion?
+It’s not brain surgery, but the ins-and-outs and “who knows who can get what at a good price and fast” can be really important—meaning you may get your “yes” or “no” answer in a couple of weeks as opposed to a couple of months.
+Suggestion for anything not in the blockbuster budget range?
 Go indie artist/label instead.
-They usually hold all rights to their own music and are more likely to make a deal that fits your budget.
-You’d be surprised at the variety of indie music available — it’s not all angsty chicks or moody dudes, but retro ’80s, big bands & 1940s swing, ’70s disco and old & new folk music from all around the world.
+They usually hold all rights to their own music and are more likely to make a deal that fits your tight purse strings.
+You’d be surprised at the variety of indie music available—it’s not all angsty chicks or moody dudes, but retro ’80s, big bands & 1940s swing, ’70s disco and old & new folk music from all around the world.